SoroushKeyana/Group-Chat/README.md

    git clone https://github.com/SoroushKeyana/Group-Chat.git
    ```

+2. Navigate to the project directory:

+    ```bash
+    cd Group-Chat
+    ```

-2. Navigate to the project directory and install the dependencies for both frontend and backend:
+3. Install the dependencies for both frontend and backend:

 - **Frontend**